MarianaDrozd/library/README.md

 # library
-A Library from MDN tutorial
+A Library from MDN tutorial improved by me :)

 to run:
 - clone the project;